Would you like to crochet this little cute cat in a Halloween hat? He is…

 R6: 5 InvDEC, 5 SC (10)

-Crochet the second arm in the same way (Photo 5 and 6).
+Break the yarn and fasten off.
+Weave in ends.
+Crochet the second arm in the same way (Photo 5, 6).

-With beige yarn.
-Work in rounds with a stitch marker.
+Use beige yarn.
+Crochet in a continuous spiral with a stitch marker.

 R2: 1 INC in all sts (12)